gfeiden/PHYS-3210/Week 08/README.md

   2. Find the root of the equation to six significant figures for _t = 0.5_ using the bisection and Newton-Raphson algorithms.

   3. Compare the time is takes to find the solutions.

   4. Construct a plot of the reduced magnetization _m(t)_ as a function of the reduced temperature _t_.

-  5. For _t &ge; 1_, you should find that there are no solutions to the equation.
+  5. For _t &ge; 1_, you should find that there are no solutions to the equation aside from the trivial solution.
 Explain why this is the case and why it makes physical sense.

   6. How does this problem relate to the evidence we have for seafloor spreading due to tectonic plate motion and the evidence we have for geomagnetic reversals?